No Jab No Pay

 Am I eligible for free vaccines?

-You can see the criteria for the use of government vaccines on the Victorian Government's health website.
+You can see the criteria for eligibility on the Victorian Government’s health website.

 If you do not meet the funded criteria but want to be vaccinated, speak to your local doctor about paying for the vaccines on prescription.